tommilligan/prowl-github-app/README.md

 | Repository metadata    | read                 |                                         |
 | Pull requests          | read                 | read PR commit info, reviews            |
 | Commit statuses        | read                 | read commit CI status                   |

 - Events:

 | Event                  | Purpose                                 |
 | ---------------------- | --------------------------------------- |
 | Issue comment          | respond to PR commands                  |
 | Pull request review    | check PRs after a successful review     |
 | Status                 | check PRs after CI passes               |

-Install this app on the repos you want to watch.
+Install this app on the repos you want to watch, and you should be good to go!

 ## Development